jbaron/cats/README.md

 ==================================
 Some of the main components that are being used by CATS:

+- Typescipt (of course), developed by Microsoft.
 - ACE, an embeddable code editor written in JavaScript.
-- Typescipt 0.8.1 (of course).
+The main developers are Cloud9 and Mozilla.
 - Node-webkit.
 This is a great initiative of Intel to allow Node libraries to be used within a web page.
 We use this to read and write local files without the need for a server component.